 A chilling eyewitness account of the terror in Chile in the wake of the 1973 coup.
 Branded as one of the ten most wanted men in Chile, Gonzalez describes his incarceration and the internal resistance to the Pinochet dictatorship.
 He says the U.S./CIA involvement was “decisive in the overthrow of Salvador Allende.”
-After being held in prison he is expelled by to Mexico.
-The UN and the World Council of Churches put pressure on the regime to release him.
-The program concludes with Quilapayun performing the stirring anthem, “El Pueblo Unido.”
+The UN and the World Council of Churches put pressure on the regime to release him and he was expelled to Mexico.
+The program concludes with the great folk ensemble Quilapayun performing the stirring anthem, “El Pueblo Unido.”
 A bi-lingual program.
 Angela Della Sante of the Latin American Institute is the translator.

 Interview by David Barsamian.

 Recorded at KGNU.